-As the information age has effected every aspect of our life, the need for computerizing many information systems has raised.
+As the information age has effected every aspect of our life, t need for computerizing many information systems has raised.

-Once of the important branches that are effected by information revolution is the computer programming languages.
+Once of the important branches that are effected by information reveation is the computer programming languages.

 This project is concerned about using computer program in Pharmacy management system.
-It is written using Visual Basic 6.0 programming language and used Microsoft Access Database language for databases.
-Visual Basic is one of the best and easy programming languages.
+It is written using Visual Basic 6.0 programming laguage and used Microsoft Access Database language for databases.
+Visual Basic is on of the best and easy programming languages.

-This project is accomlete Pharmacy management program, that covers all services needed in most Pharmacy, such as computer related information, madicine, goods and many other Pharmacy management related services.
+This project is accomlete Pharmacy management program, the covers all services needed in most Pharmacy, such as computer related informatic , madicine, goods and many other Pharmacy management related services.

-Before coming to this point, this project has gone through some important steps;
+Before coming to this point, this project has gone through some imperant steps;

-- First one was the requirements definition for which I had to go to some Pharmacy and study their systems. - The second steps were designing the system and sofware that is intended to serve an integrated Pharmacy management system. - The final steps was the implementation of the design on the computer using Visual Basic Language.
+- First one was the requirements definition for which I + d to go to some Pharmacy and study their systems. - The second steps were designing the system and soft are that is intended to serve an integrated Pharmacy management system. - The final steps was the implementation of the design on t \rightarrow computer using Visual Basic Language.